ea-czech-republic/efektivnialtruismus.cz/README.md

 version 3.6, but anything 3.2+ _should_ work,
 although not tested at all.

-## How to set up the dev enviornment
+## How to set up the dev environment

 Run `bash bin/init-run.sh` from the root dir of this repo.